Development of a rational route for vehicles. Calculation of logistics costs for transport

 tons km gross

-electric power for traction
+electric energy for traction

-In own wagons
+In our own carriages

-In cars of a third-party TC
+In carriages of a third-party transport company

-In their own locomotives
+In our own locomotives,

 In locomotives, third-party TC